cecois/milljek/_posts/2007-10-20-spatial-track-steve-earle-ellis-unit-one.md

 Back in 1995 Steve Earle recorded "Ellis Unit One" for the <em>Dead Man Walking</em> soundtrack.
 "Ellis Unit One" refers to <a href="https://en.wikipedia.org/wiki/Ellis_Unit">O.B.
 Ellis Unit</a>, the <a href="http://www.tdcj.state.tx.us/death_row/dr_facts.html">Texas male death row from 1965 to 1999</a>.
 And it's really a good song. <em>Dead Man Walking</em> is famously about the death penalty, so Earle had to be like "Gotcha.
 Wun day-eth pyenuhlty folker cumin' raht up!"
 Oh, does he not sound exactly like that?
 Because he does.

-And the song: let's see...is it unfair to say that if you locked every Bruce Springsteen song in a room and set them to fucking, this is what would ooze from under the door after a few hours?
+And the song: let's see...is it unfair to say that if you locked every Bruce Springsteen song in a room and set them to fuxking, this is what would ooze from under the door after a few hours?
 Even though that seems a little unfair.

 <div class="lyrics"><br />
 I was fresh out of the service, it was back in '82<br />